ash/raku-course/essentials/strings/escaping-special-characters/quiz/index.md

 {% include menu.html %}

-From the below strings, check those that will have exactly one slash in the output if you print them.
+From the below strings, check those that will have precisely one slash in the output if you print them.

 {:.quiz}
 0 | &quot;Level\n\t2&quot;